-Study for a graduate program in South Dakota
+Study for in South Dakota, United States

 South Dakota in the Midwestern region of United States, is overlooked by one of the great icons of America.
 Four stone faces look down at visitors from Mount Rushmore.
 The faces of four presidents; George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln, carved from the rock has become one of the world’s most iconic and enduring images.